ganler/superpower19classifier/README.md

 #### Speed

-Use some optimization techniques( this is great ).

-Some simple tips that I can share with U:
+Some simple tips:

 - SIMD(We enabled "auto-SIMD" via "-march=native" and "-Ofast"), U can include `<intrin.h>` to optimize ur code using other good instructions.
 - Always use clang as ur compiler.
 (Clang is perfect at numeric code optimization, while gcc …)
 - Muti-threading.
-(In our deployment code, I used thread pool technique which can help when dealing with a big image sequence.
-But of course, pay attention to the strategy of switching single threading and multi-threading)
+(In our deployment code, I used thread pool technique which is faster when dealing with a big image sequence.
+But of course, let profiling to decide whether it is worthy)

-> Of course, the algorithm it self is simple and effective.
-No need to optimize too much.
->
-> (The fastest answer may be Cuda … )